bab-lab/bab-lab.github.io/content/current-projects/terrestrial/_index.md

 type: landing

 sections:
-  - block: markdown
+  - block: slider
-    id: terrestrial-projects-intro
     content:
-      title: |
+      slides:
-        Terrestrial Projects
+      - title: Terrestrial Projects
-      text: |
+        content: Walk on through these slides to see what terrestrial projects we're working on!
+        align: center
+        background:
+          image:
+            filename: /albums/terrestrial/tundra-mountain.jpg
+            filters:
+              brightness: 0.7
+          position: right
+          color: '#666'
+      - title: How are terrestrial systems reacting to climate change in the North?
-        Northern ecosystems are warming at four times the rate of the global averages, with potentially important consequences for terrestrial carbon storage and emission.
+        content: 'Northern ecosystems are warming at four times the rate of the global averages, with potentially important consequences for terrestrial carbon storage and emission.
 Boreal-Arctic soils store vast amounts of carbon which is at risk of being transformed and emitted into the atmosphere as greenhouse gases.
 Saturated soils, including water-saturated wetlands, are likely to release more methane and carbon dioxide as temperatures continue to rise and as permafrost thaws.
-Conversely, dry upland ecosystems, including alpine, tundra, and forest soils, are potential sinks of methane due to methane-consuming microbes that live in the soils, but the response of upland ecosystem methane cycling to warming remains unconstrained. <br>
+Conversely, dry upland ecosystems, including alpine, tundra, and forest soils, are potential sinks of methane due to methane-consuming microbes that live in the soils, but the response of upland ecosystem methane cycling to warming remains unconstrained.'
-    design:
-      columns: '1'
+        align: center
         background:
-        text_color_light: true
           image:
-          filename: /albums/terrestrial/tundra-mountain.jpg
+            filename: albums/terrestrial/tundra-wpeeps.JPG
             filters:
               brightness: 0.5
-          size: cover
           position: center
-          parallax: true
-      spacing:
-        padding: ["20px", "0", "20px", "0"]

-  - block: markdown
-    id: lab-approach
-    content:
-      text: |
+          color: '#555'
+      - title: How are we approaching these problems?
-        Our group aims to quantify the impacts of climate warming and related shifts in vegetation on production and consumption of methane (and carbon dioxide!) across terrestrial boreal-Arctic ecosystems.
-Examples of our approaches include:
+        content: 'Our group aims to quantify the impacts of climate warming and related shifts in vegetation on production and consumption of methane (and carbon dioxide!) across terrestrial boreal-Arctic ecosystems.
+Examples of our approaches include: <br>
-          1) Using stable isotope chemistry to quantify the changing production pathways of methane in wetland ecosystems,
+          1) Using stable isotope chemistry to quantify the changing production pathways of methane in wetland ecosystems, <br>
-          2) Measuring field-based emissions of carbon from alpine tundra ecosystems using portable infrared greenhouse gas analyzers,
+          2) Measuring field-based emissions of carbon from alpine tundra ecosystems using portable infrared greenhouse gas analyzers, <br>
-          3) Using growth chamber experiments to explore the impact of shrub encroachment on methane uptake in northern soils.
+          3) Using growth chamber experiments to explore the impact of shrub encroachment on methane uptake in northern soils. <br>'
-    design:
-      columns: '1'
+        align: left
         background:
-        text_color_light: true
           image:
-          filename: /albums/terrestrial/tundra-mountain.jpg
+            filename: albums/terrestrial/traversing.JPG
             filters:
               brightness: 0.5
-          size: cover
           position: center
-          parallax: true
-      spacing:
-        padding: ["20px", "0", "20px", "0"]

-  - block: markdown
-    id: terrestrial-photos
-    content:
-      text: |-
-        {{< gallery album = "terrestrial" >}}
+          color: '#333'
     design:
-      columns: '1'
-      background:
+      # Slide height is automatic unless you force a specific height (e.g. '400px')
+      slide_height: ''
-        text_color_light: true
+      is_fullscreen: true
-      spacing:
-        padding: ["20px", "0", "20px", "0"]
+      # Automatically transition through slides?
+      loop: false
+      # Duration of transition between slides (in ms)
+      interval: 2000
 ---